 Chris and I lost our first baby soon after this picture was taken.

-Achieved the Series 7, 66, insurance and Wealth Strategist designations for work.
-It’s natural for me to hustle for worthiness.
+Got my Series 7, 66, insurance and Wealth Strategist designations for work.
+It’s natural for me to hustle.
 To work harder than anyone else around me.
 To find my value in titles or designations.
-But over time, I learned that my value should never been tied to accomplishments or work.
-That’s not a good way to live.
+But over time, I have learned that my value isn’t tied to accomplishments or work.
+It’s not a good way to live.